SamarthMR/Intern-Work/int-cv-1/Object Detection using Haar Cascades/Object Detection using Haar Cascades.md

 3. It is an important part of the computer vision and image processing literature.
 4. It is still used with OpenCV.
 5. Very useful, particularly when working in resource-constrained devices when we cannot afford to use more computationally expensive object detectors.

+## **Implementation**

+We have taken Face mask Detection and Social Distancing as an example for object detection using the Haar Cascade classifiers and implemented them using OpenCV in Python.
+The Notebook file where we have done the implementation can be found [here](https://github.com/SamarthMR/Intern-Work/blob/main/int-cv-1/Object%20Detection%20using%20Haar%20Cascades/Face_Mask_Detection_and_Social_Distancing.ipynb).